Things you Should know about the Futuristic Wind Energy

 While many people would argue against this notion, there is simple basic science to prove it.
 Air is formed by different atmospheric pressure that is created due to the earth’s rotation and uneven heat that hits the ground.
 When warm air rises and the old air sinks, it creates wind gusts.
 When a uniform chain of these events is reached a constant flow of wind is achieved that spins the turbine.

-Wind farms can boost marine Life
+Wind farms can boost Marine Life

 Many people doubt that the installation of wind farms would negatively affect the life of local sea creatures.
 However, scientists have shown that these benefit marine life.
 The solid foundation below these farms acts like artificial reefs.
 Small fishes can use these to protect themselves from trawlers.
 It can also be used by creatures like seashells for breeding.